 - Please set your cell phone to "meeting" or "silent" during class; we will have periodic breaks when you can check messages - In order to comply with student privacy policies, I am required to use your Mason email for any electronic correspondence related to this class.
-Either check your Mason email regularly, or forward it to an account you use routinely; either way, you are responsible for email sent on behalf of this course. - While my office is on the Loudoun campus, I am happy to make arrangements to meet with you on the Fairfax campus or at a convenient location.
+I will be using Blackboard to communicate with you individually and as a group.
+Therefore, either check your Mason email regularly, or forward it to an account you use routinely; either way, you are responsible for email sent on behalf of this course. - Please feel free to make an appointment to see me at any time; my office is in University Hall on the Fairfax campus.